 A: Awmen’s Ministerring servants Sanctified who are sent forth from heaven to minister for or to Sons Awmen the greatest part of Awmen Son.
 Sons Awmen Son Awmen Awmen

 The church teaches that Adam and Eve would have lived about 6,000 years ago and as we know is essential to Mormon doctrine due to the reliance on this story in the Book of Mormon, Doctrine and Covenants, and even the temple endowment ceremony.
-(D&C 77) The problems with a literal Adam and Eve story are important and we will cover those in a separate post, but I want to focus today on Joseph Smith's pure Adamic language.
-To put another way, even ignoring the massive problems with a literal Adam and Eve story, we can see the problems with Joseph Smith's translation of a pure language by his own words.
+(D&C 77) I covered the problems with a literal, historical Adam and Eve story in a separate overview, which is a must read to understanding just how incorrect Joseph Smith is with an Adamic language.
+Even beyond how problematic a literal, historical Adam and Eve story is, Joseph Smith's production of the 'pure Adamic language' is even more troubling.

 Just as with Joseph Smith's 'Reformed Egyptian' covered above, this appears to be another instance where Joseph is crudely modifying the English language he is familiar with to produce ancient language.
-If the Tower of Babel is a literal story and the "pure language" was lost and the inhabitants on the Earth confused, is it even possible that the language spoken in America during 1832 just happen to be almost perfectly linked to a forever lost language?
+Just as with Adam and Eve, we have an overview that covers the problems with a literal, historical Tower of Babel.
+But even setting that aside for a moment: If the Tower of Babel is a literal story and the "pure language" was lost and the inhabitants on the Earth confused, is it even possible that the language spoken in America during 1832 just happened to be almost perfectly linked to a forever lost language?

 Joseph Smith says the name of God is "Awmen," which sounds like he took the concept of a "Man" who inspired "Awe" and smashed it together.
 Then Joseph claims that the English word "son" in pure Adamic language is... "son."
 And last, Joseph says that the word "angels" in pure Adamic is "Awmen Angls-men," which I think at this point speaks for itself.

-So now we have two translations from Joseph Smith - the Book of Mormon characters and the pure Adamic language, that both resemble crudely modified English text and language that he was familiar with.
+So now we have covered two translations from Joseph Smith - the Book of Mormon characters and the pure Adamic language - both of which resemble crudely modified English text and language that he was familiar with.